fafeichter/TheCodingLoveRandom/README.md

 # TheCodingLoveRandom

-TheCodingLove random is just a fun-made Chrome extension that allows to watch in a pleasent way programing mems from the http://thecodinglove.com site.
-It clean up the page, leaving only title and gif.
+TheCodingLoveRandom is just a fun-made Chrome Extension that allows you to watch coding memes from [TheCodingLove.com](https://thecodinglove.com/).
+It cleans up the page, leaving only title and gif.

-:exclamation: This extension is of non-commersial use and is made only for educational purpose

 ## Options

-TheCodingLoveRandom gives following options one can set:
+TheCodingLoveRandom gives you the following options:

-1. Time iterval for reloading gifs
-2. Size of the gifs on the page
+1. Set the time interval for automatically loading a new meme
-3. Reload button (that loads new gif)
+3. Manually load a new meme
-4. Open TCL button (which opens new tab in http://thecodinglove.com site)
+4. Open TheCodingLove.com in a new tab

 ## How to run this extension

 1. Download this repository as a zip
 2. Unzip the repository
-3. Open Chrome and go to 'chrome://extensions/'
+3. Open Chrome and go to [chrome://extensions/](chrome://extensions/)
-4. Check 'Developer mode' checkbox
+4. Check `Developer mode` checkbox
-5. Load extension without package
+5. `Load unpacked`
 6. Specify the path to the extension's folder